dillan-p/hangman/README.md

 # Hangman

-This repository creates a gme of Hangman.
+This repository creates a game of Hangman.
 It's implemented in Ruby.

 ## Development